-The Headteacher is responsible for implementing this policy across the school community and is assisted in this by senior leaders, Heads of Year and Heads of Department and all members of the school staff.
+The Headteacher is responsible for implementing this policy across the school community and is assisted in this by Senior Pastoral Leaders, Heads of Year and Heads of Department and all members of the school staff.

-Proper records must be kept of both rewards and sanctions and parents must be kept informed.
+Proper records must be kept of both rewards and sanctions and parents/carers must be kept informed.